Cornell–Harvard hockey rivalry: "The Canadians" against the Crimson

 Cornell seized the momentum of the upswing in its fortune and its brightest days were ahead of it.
 Cornell hired college hockey coach Ned Harkness from RPI in 1963.
 An RPI fan asked Harkness on the eve of his departure from Troy, New York, why Harkness was leaving RPI for Cornell.
 Harkness responded, "because, Ithaca is exactly 90 miles closer to the Canadian border than Troy."

 Reliance upon Canadian talent to forge winning traditions at the institutions where Harkness coached created enmity between Cornell and other East Coast programs, especially Harvard.
 This added yet another level to the increasingly heated Cornell-Harvard clashes.

-Harvard was a reservoir of hockey talent from the United States.
-The Crimson was proud of its reliance upon American talent.
+Harvard’s hockey program consistently recruited players from the United States.
+The team, known as the Crimson, focused on using American players for its roster.
 The program defined itself upon that principle.
-This proud, Harvardian tradition helped the United States claim its first gold medal in men's ice hockey at the 1960 Winter Olympics.
-This accomplishment was in no small part because of the contributions of four Harvardians including future Harvard head coach, Bill Cleary.
+Harvardian tradition helped the United States claim its first gold medal in men's ice hockey at the 1960 Winter Olympics.The team's success involved four players from Harvard, including future Harvard head coach, Bill Cleary.

 The recruiting practices of Harkness and traditions of Harvard placed the two programs on a collision course.
 This tension was exacerbated by Cornell's record of 15–2–0 against Harvard during his tenure from 1963–70.
 Harvard players, Harvard fans, and The Harvard Crimson appropriated the term "the Canadians" as a pejorative for the Big Red.

 The Lynah Faithful embraced the attempted slight from the Crimson.
 Cornell celebrated the contributions of talented Canadians to their hockey program.
 As a manifestation of this pride in the Big Red's Canadian players, the Lynah Faithful began serenading their Canadian players with "O Canada" when Cornell played in a venue that played only "The Star-Spangled Banner".
 Even though Cornell has become more reliant upon American talent and Harvard has embraced recruitment of Canadian talent in recent years, this tradition of the Lynah Faithful continues today.

 Harvard grew frustrated with its lack of success against Cornell in this era.
 Harvard, like many athletic directors in the Ivy League, began to emphasize that the Ivy League refuses to admit student-athletes who could not earn admission into each respective institution upon their own scholastic merits alone, and because Cornell's academic requirements were lower than those of Harvard, the Big Red's pool of eligible talent was much larger than that of Harvard.
 This added an academic element to the Cornell-Harvard rivalry that lingers today.